Negotiating Tips and Dealer Tricks

 Before you go to negotiate eat a good meal, make sure you are rested and dressed comfortably (but nicely).
 Do not go car shopping if you are sick, have a fever or a headache.
 You want to be on the top of your game at the dealership.

-- Bring Another Person With You to the Car Dealer
+Bring Another Person With You to the Dealership

 Having a second person on your side keeps the salesperson from being able to intimidate you.
 Strategically your partner should be a doubting Thomas, devil's advocate, constantly pointing out negative parts of a deal, trying to "talk you out of it," saying you should go back to the other dealer.